FoodTruckTrackR34/back-end/README.md

 There may be multiple menus per truck.

 ### /api/menus/:id [GET]
 For getting menus of the truck with truck_id of the given :id parameter.
+Requires a token in the Authorization header.
 Again, to be clear, :id represents the *truck* id.
 Returns, e.g.,

 ```
 [